 RISE is a set of indicators to help compare national policy and regulatory frameworks for sustainable energy.
-It assesses countries’ policy and regulatory support for each of the three pillars of sustainable energy—access to modern energy, energy efficiency, and renewable energy.
-With 27 indicators covering 111 countries and representing 96 percent of the world population, RISE provides a reference point to help policymakers benchmark their sector policy and regulatory framework against those of regional and global peers, and a powerful tool to help develop policies and regulations that advance sustainable energy goals.
+It assesses countries’ policy and regulatory support for each of the four pillars of sustainable energy—access to electricity, access to clean cooking (for 54 access-deficit countries), energy efficiency, and renewable energy.
+Policies and regulations matter when countries are seeking to attract investment in sustainable energy.
+There may be many factors that investors consider when evaluating clean energy investments, for example the existence of good practices but also the quality of the policy and the real enforcement.
+Therefore, it is relevant to assess the existence of policy and regulation to understand the investment environment in sustainable energy.
+With over 30 indicators covering 140 countries and representing over 98 percent of the world population, RISE provides a reference point to help policymakers benchmark their sector policy and regulatory framework against those of regional and global peers, and a powerful tool to help develop policies and regulations that advance sustainable energy goals.

-RISE classifies countries into a green zone of strong performers in the top third, a yellow zone of middling performers, and a red zone of weaker performers in the bottom third.
+RISE classifies countries into a green zone of strong performers in the top third of the 0-100 score range, a yellow zone of middle third performers, and a red zone of weaker performers in the bottom third.